MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/notes/readme.md

 # Seminar 3: Intellectual Property

-This is the script of Seminar 3, based on the first course held in October 2020.
+_This is the script of Seminar 3, based on the first course held in October 2020.

-Section numbers correspond to the sections [in the slides](../beamer/main.pdf).
+Section numbers correspond to the sections [in the presentation accompanying the seminar](../beamer/main.pdf)._

 ## 1. Introduction
-Implemente
+Implementing open science requires us to think carefully about the forms that science can take and under what conditions we can share them with others.

 ## 2. Recap